datacarpentry/python-socialsci/_episodes/04-Creating re-usable code.md

 ~~~

 The first two we don't alias as they have short names.
 The last three we do.
 Matplotlib is a very large library broken up into what can be thought of as sub-libraries.
-As we will only be using the functions contained in the 'pyplot' sublibrary we can specify that explicitly when we import.
+As we will only be using the functions contained in the 'pyplot' sub-library we can specify that explicitly when we import.
 This saves time and space.
 It does not effect how we call the functions in our code.

 The `alias'` we use (specified after the `as` keyword) is entirely up to us.
 However those shown here for `pandas`, `numpy` and `matplotlib` are almost universaly used for these popular libraries.
 If you are searching for code examples for these libraries on the Internet, they will almost certainly use the same alias' as we have here.